 Introducing our Workshop Series: Cultivating Indigenous Resistance

-Pueblo Action Alliance is now offering four tailored workshops that are meant to help our Pueblo communities, indigenous relatives and non-indigenous allies to better strengthen our resiliency.
+Pueblo Action Alliance is now offering five tailored workshops that are meant to help our Pueblo communities, indigenous relatives and non-indigenous allies to better strengthen our resiliency.
 A Cultivating Indigenous Resistance Training, A Pueblo-Centric Organizing Workshop, A How to be a Good Ally Workshop, A Fracking 101 Training, and An Expressive Arts Writing Workshop.

 Direct Action : By practicing prayer and traditional ways of life we perpetuate preservation of indigenous and traditional integrity.
 Through this form of action, we are resisting environmental and social injustices inflicted on indigenous people and the land they tend to.